-The extra charging cable makes your everyday life more flexible and comes with different connectors to fit your specific needs.
+A charging cable makes your daily life more flexible.
+The cable is available in two lengths with different connectors to suit your needs.

 Charging of the car is monitored by two-way communication between the car and the control box.
-When the cable is connected to the power source, self-test diagnostics are performed to ensure that the cable is properly connected and is ready to supply the car with power.
+When the cable is connected to the car, self-test diagnostics are performed to ensure that the cable is properly connected and that the car is ready to receive power before charging starts.
 Charging is done either via a Mode 2 or Mode 3 type charging cable.
-The control and safety functions are the same for both, but the location of the control box and the design of the cable differ.
+The control and safety functions are the same for both, but the location of the control box and the cable's design differs.

 Charging with Mode 2.
 The control box is integrated in the charging cable and plugged into an ordinary power socket.

 Charging with Mode 3.
 The control box is secured in a charging station connected to the mains supply.
 The charging cable does not require any logic to control charging, but has a special connector (Type 2) for connection to the control box.